The puzzle of HHT

 Some refer to HHT as the "great masquerader", as the symptoms can disguise as anemia, migraine, asthma, stroke, congestive heart failure, or liver cirrhosis.
 This often results in years of misdiagnoses.
 The following complications are caused by telangiectasia and AVMs.

 Recurring nosebleeds (epistaxis) are the earliest and most common symptom of HHT.
 The inside of the nose is a typical site for telangiectasia, and since the skin is already thin, these are likely to rupture, resulting in nosebleeds of varying frequency and severity.
 Since HHT is hereditary disease, nosebleeds run in families.
 Nosebleed severity can vary from a small nuisance to enough to require an emergency blood transfusion or even transfusion dependence.
-The severity of nosebleeds does reflect on the severity of HHT complications in other organs.
+The severity of nosebleeds does not reflect on the severity of HHT complications in other organs.

 These symptoms can be due to: